 Is Personal Protective Equipment Required When Working with Solvents?

 Safety first is the prime directive at MicroCare.
-The MicroCare Product Stewardship program will help you keep your workers safe.
-This service is provided free, and (to the best of our knowledge) it is completely unique.
-Nobody else in the business works this hard to make sure you system is running properly and safely.
-With this program, a MicroCare representative will inspect your facility and your system to ensure that it is working properly; teach your employees about the solvent and present the proper methods for handling and storing the chemicals.
+As such, MicroCare applications specialists can help you understand how to properly and safely use solvents and cleaning fluids.
+A MicroCare representative can inspect your facility and your system to ensure that it is working properly; teach your employees about the solvent and present the proper methods for handling and storing the chemicals.
 So when it comes to safety, MicroCare offers a number of excellent answers.
 Here are a few general tips for operators:

 Skin and Eye Contact: Eye and skin protection is STRONGLY recommended; see photo on the right.